stonelee2005/myciscotool/README.md

-# PTP Badtimestamp Analyzer
+# My Cisco Tools

+These are MS Excel VBA Tools to improve performance.

+The Tools will be increased

-## What is PTP Badtimestamp Analyzer
+## 1. PTP Badtimestamp Analyzer

-PTP Badtimestamp Analyzer is a MS VBA Program to analysis PTP timestamp offset
+PTP Badtimestamp Analyzer is used to analysis PTP timestamp offset in IOS-XR.

+If there are PTP Badtimestamps,the tools will be filter them

+## 2. IP Factory

+IP Factory is used to create IP Configuration on IOS-XR/IOS-XE.

+It is used by test the device.

+## 3. Interface Analyzer

+Interface Analyzer is used to analyze **"show interfaces"** result on IOS-X.

+It is used to analyse the input/output drops .